 Guiding Questions

-What factors seem to be most influential in determining whether an individual will contract an STI?
+What factors seem to be most influential in determining whether an individual will practice unsafe sex and thus potentially contract an STI?

 What factors influence the spread of attitudes towards safe sex?

 Are the two above questions interdependent?
 What implications could this have for targeting information campaigns to this age group?